krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Versioning must be enabled
 - one S3 object lock is enabled, it cannot be disabled or versioning cannot be suspended.
 - can be set on bucket or individual object
+- You can place a __retention period on an object version either explicitly or through a bucket default setting__.
+When you apply a retention period to an object version explicitly, you specify a Retain Until Date for the object version.
+Amazon S3 stores the Retain Until Date setting in the object version's metadata and protects the object version until the retention period expires.
+- Like all other Object Lock settings, __retention periods apply to individual object versions__.
+Different versions of a single object can have different retention modes and periods.

 Why can’t you enforce the WORM paradigm using IAM policies?
 The issue with IAM policies are: